Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

 </br>This notification comes along with a vocalization including a sound like announcing a new page.
 ### Example
 <pre><code class="objective-c">
-//The element'myLabel' is focused and vocalized with its new value.
+//The element 'myLabel' is focused and vocalized with its new value.
 - (IBAction)tapHere:(UIButton *)sender {

     myLabel.accessibilityLabel = @"This is a new label.";